barbosa/clorox/README.md

 //
 ```

-I've never liked this 8 lines above (7 coment lines + 1 blank one).
+I've never liked these 8 lines above (7 comment lines + 1 blank one).
 It does nothing but puts a lot of unuseful information in the beginning of your Objective-C/Swift files.
-If it is an open source project or if it is gonna be distributed, then yes, it makes sense to have it.
-Otherwise, it is just a waste of LOC.
+If it is an open source project or if it is gonna be distributed, then ok, it makes sense to have it.
+Otherwise, it's just a waste of LOC.
 I'll tell you why, line by line:

 Line      |    Explanation
 ----------|----------------